 ShareASale publishes a large amount of data on each of the offers they are running.
 So you can see how the merchant performs too as far as payouts, uptime and reversales go.

-Many of the tools we use in business are ShareASale merchants which made it an great and natural place to start for us when monetising BBB.
+Many of the tools we use in business are ShareASale merchants which made it a great and natural place to start for us when monetising BBB.

-CJ Affiliate: CJ Affiliate is considered to be the biggest affiliate platforms online; Nearly every major retailer have their affiliate programs on CJ Affiliate (formerly Commission Junction), which makes them as close to a one stop shop as you can get in the affiliate marketing business.
+CJ Affiliate: CJ Affiliate is considered to be the biggest affiliate platform online.
+Nearly every major retailer has their affiliate programs on CJ Affiliate (formerly Commission Junction), which makes them as close to a one stop shop as you can get in the affiliate marketing business.
 Most retailers have multiple ad sizes available for affiliates, which gives you better control of the offers you show on your blog.

 Tribe: TRIBE is a self-serve marketplace connecting brands with micro-influencers, helping brands find everyday people to celebrate them through beautiful content.
 Mainly for Insta and Facebook we have done a few great campaigns, awesome if your audience is visually attracted to content!

 1. Banner Ads - Most referral programs will have banner ads that you can place on your site using an ad manager program.
 My go-to is Adrotate Pro

 2. Social Media Posts - Sharing news or articles from your partners

 3. Reviews- If it is a product or service you love, why not review it or show it in action

 4. Features overview and product comparisons - You can also highlight a service by giving readers an insight into what it offers compared to other products available on the market.

 5. Create special offers with your partners for your community.
 The Business Business Business perks area is just one way we do this.